GrKoR/esphome_aux_ac_component/README-EN.md

 + Vertex
 + Zanussi

-If your AC is listed above you you should take a closer look at `aux_ac`.
+If your AC is listed above you you should take a closer look at `aux_ac`.<br />
 If the User Manual of your HVAC describes connection to wifi with mobile app ACFreedom it seems you may go deeper with `aux_ac`.
 But try all soft and hardware for your own risk.
-You must clearly understand what you are doing.
+You must clearly understand what you are doing.<br />
 If you are unsure it is better to wait while other users will test your model of AC (but it may never).
 Or please [go to telegram-chat](https://t.me/aux_ac) with your questions.
 Maybe you will get help there.

 If you have tested your air conditioner and `aux_ac` works with it please let me know about it.
 I'll add this info to the list of tested ACs above.
 The best way to report about your test results is write a message [in the issue section](https://github.com/GrKoR/esphome_aux_ac_component/issues).
-Direct message in the telegram is possible too but probably I can miss your message among many others.
+Direct message in the [telegram](https://t.me/aux_ac) is possible too but probably I can miss your message among many others.

 ## How to use it ##
 ### Hardware ###
 I tested it with an esp8266 chip (esp-12e).
-Minimal scheme:
+Minimal scheme:<br />
 ![scheme](https://github.com/GrKoR/esphome_aux_ac_component/blob/master/images/scheme.png?raw=true)

 At the first time in addition to scheme above IO0 (GPIO0) must be pulled down to GND at the boot and ESPHome can be uploaded through UART0.
 If your ESPHome configuration contains OTA you can pull up IO0 or leave it floating.
-All further updates can be uploaded over-the-air.
+All further updates can be uploaded over-the-air.<br />
 I leave GPIO0 in air cause I don't see any reason to solder additional components for single use.

-ESP-12E before DC-DC and air conditioner connected:
+ESP-12E before DC-DC and air conditioner connected:<br />
 ![esp-12e minimal photo](https://github.com/GrKoR/esphome_aux_ac_component/blob/master/images/esp-12e.jpg?raw=true)

 Air conditioner internal block has a 5-wire connection to the wifi-module.
 Connector is [JST SM](https://www.jst-mfg.com/product/pdf/eng/eSM.pdf).